AlexRmlt/ethicbot-rasa/data/nlu.md

 - [Plenty of people](stakeholder:plenty of people) at the ground are in danger if the airplane was to crash near them.
 - [A group of 100 people](stakeholder:a group of 100 people) is chasing me
 - Also there are [a lot of people](stakeholder) watching the scene
+- Then there is [a crowd of people](stakeholder) who do not do anything
+- [5](quantity) people are involved in the situation altogether

 ## intent:thanks
 - you helped a lot thank you